 With $\beta$ in hand, we construct variance-reduced estimates of the bispectrum for each of the control variates considered in this work, for the $N=1000$ simulations in the \quijote ensemble.
 We measure the resulting variance from this ensemble, and compare it to the variance of the $N$-body bispectrum.
 In the Fig.~\ref{fig:vmult} we report the `volume multiplier'

-which corresponds to the effective number of simulations needed to be averaged over to achieve the same variance.
-For all triangle configurations with $\ksph \lesssim 0.25 \ihmpc$, the shifted operator and 2LPT control variates achieve a 10-fold increase in volume, nearing a $10^4$-fold increase for the largest-scale triangle configurations we have considered.
+which corresponds to the effective number of simulations needed to be averaged over to achieve the same variance. {We show six sets of points, representing the full set of Eulerian and Lagrangian control variates considered in this work: \begin{enumerate} \item Gaussian control variates, as described in \S~\ref{sec:zerocv}. \item Eulerian control variates to tree level ($\mathcal{O}(\epsilon)$) and including zero-mean diagrams at $\mathcal{O}(\epsilon^2)$, introduced in \S~\ref{subsec:treecv}. \item Control variates in Lagrangian Perturbation Theory, including using the Zeldovich approximation and the 2LPT density field (\S~\ref{subsec:lagcv}). \item The `shifted control variate' (\cref{eqn:lptcv2}), which resums only the Zeldovich displacement but can be tuned to correctly capture any $n$-point function at tree level. \end{enumerate} We additionally note that, since we are only interested in verifying the amount of variance reduction achieved, the results in this section do not depend on the form used for the mean of the control variate. } For all triangle configurations with $\ksph \lesssim 0.25 \ihmpc$, the shifted operator and 2LPT control variates achieve a 10-fold increase in volume, nearing a $10^4$-fold increase for the largest-scale triangle configurations we have considered.
 For the Eulerian control variates, the $\mathcal{O}(\epsilon^2)$ control variate achieves comparable volume increase to the shifted operator at the largest scales, but this increase decays and by $\ksph=0.2\ihmpc$ the improvement is negligible.